- Sony a6000 uses the NP-FW50 battery.

 There are two reasons to go down this path.
 Firstly, price.
 These third-party manufacturers often price their products at a fraction of the original manufacturer.
 So you might find that you can get two or three or more of these batteries for the price of one battery from the original manufacturer.

 The basic way to charge the battery is to leave it in the camera and connect the camera to a power source via the USB cable.
-The camera comes with the cable and an AC wall charger for this very purpose.
+The camera comes with a cable and an AC wall charger for this very purpose.
 This approach is simple, and the necessary parts are supplied.
-You could also use an external USB powerbrick or standard USB car charger.
+You could also use an external USB power brick or a standard USB car charger.

 There are two downsides to it, though.
 Firstly, it’s slow.
 You can expect a healthy, fully depleted battery to fully charge in a little over 5 hours.
 Secondly, it really limits your ability to shoot while the battery is charging.
 While you can shoot with the camera connected to an external power source–something that’s very useful in studio environments or for long-duration capture, it’s cumbersome to have the camera tethered to an external power source for everyday shooting.